-Located between Rame Head and Portwrinkle this is possibly one of the best beaches in this part of Cornwall.
-Whitsand Bay consists of a stretch of sand approaching 4 miles in length towards low tide where several smaller coves join up.
+Located between Rame Head and Portwrinkle this is possibly one of the best stretches of beach in this part of Cornwall.
+Whitsand Bay consists of an expanse of sand approaching 4 miles in length towards low tide where several smaller coves and beaches join up.

 Access to the beach is tricky at the best of times owing to the steep, high cliff paths from car parks at either end.
 The easiest access is from the car park near Tregantle Fort leading to Long Sands beach.
 Whilst the fort is a remnant of coastal defences from the Napoleonic era the area is still in use by the military.
 When the Tregantle Fort firing is operating red flags are flown and access is strictly prohibited.